rameen-amir/rameen-amir/README.md

 -->

 ## 👩About Me👋
-        Currently, I am in my final semester in Software Engineering Degree Program at FAST-NUCES Lahore.
+        An SE Graduate from FAST-NUCES Lahore, thriving at Dubizzle Labs, turning innovative ideas into impactful solutions.
-        * I am interested in Artificial Intelligence and Web technologies.
+        * I am interested in AI and Web technologies.
         * I love coding, solving problems and organizing things.
         * Honesty and sincerity are my core values.
         * Quality work is my first preference always.